root-foundation/root/README.md

 Bob is a beginner driver who breaks down the activity of driving a car into _sub-activities_: turn it on, steer, accelerate, change gear, check the mirror, etc.

 If a sub-activity is simple enough to do it, Bob just does it.
-If it's too complex, Bob breaks that sub-activity down further into more sub-activities.
+If it's too complex, Bob breaks[^break] that sub-activity down further into more sub-activities.
 For example, Bob breaks "change gear" down into remembering the gear pattern, pressing down the clutch, moving the gear handle etc.

+[^break]: We break an activity into sub-activities when we can't tackle it as a whole.
+This can happen because we lack skill to perform it as a whole or perhaps due to lack of tools.
+For example, a great filmmaker who already knows what they want to create may still have to break it down into sub-activities to _implement_ it: e.g., animation, etc. because they lack the tools or resources to abstract that sub-activity away.

 For Bob, the activity of driving a car is represented as a _recursive tree with falling complexity_: i.e., parent activities are more complex than sub-activities.
 We can think of [complexity](https://en.wikipedia.org/wiki/Game_complexity) as the number of possibilities (or _moves_) within an activity.